NVIDIA/NeMo-Curator/docs/user-guide/download.rst

     )

   This may be desirable to further customize your text extraction pipeline, or to enable text extraction support for languages not included by jusText and NeMo Curator.

-  You can set your own dictionary of stop words by language to be used when extracting text:

   The return value ``common_crawl`` will be in NeMo Curator's standard ``DocumentDataset`` format.
 Check out the function's docstring for more parameters you can use.